osmarks/dragoncave-egg-time-finder/README.md

 3. Wait a while.
 4. Eventually `Changed between` will show the times between which the egg could have changed time.
 Use this for whatever.
 5. Click `Disable refreshing`.

+Please make sure to *manually* check that the time is right before actually using it for anything important.